BA (Hons) Fashion (Top Up)

 This course will allow you to explore, experiment, refine and evaluate your own practice in preparation for a career in the Fashion Industry.
 Opportunities to develop professional skills through independent and collaborative projects will enable you to achieve a deeper understanding of the industry and define your place within it.
-A range of career outcomes in fashion are supported; including menswear, womenswear, costume design, tailoring, bridal and eveningwear and textiles design and construction.
+A range of career outcomes in fashion may be supported; including menswear, womenswear, costume design, tailoring, bridal and eveningwear.

 By the end of the course you will be able to

-- Develop a body of work to address the issues which arise from the creative practitioner's relationship with audiences, clients, markets, environments, users, consumers, and/or participants
+- a comprehensive understanding of the issues which arise from the creative practitioner's relationship with audiences, clients, markets, environments, and / or consumers

-- Use the views of others in the development or enhancement of their work
+- use the views of others in the development or enhancement of individual work

 Course Unit Content